Aliases for WNK2 Gene

 GeneCards Summary for WNK2 Gene

 WNK2 (WNK Lysine Deficient Protein Kinase 2) is a Protein Coding gene.
 Diseases associated with WNK2 include Gastric Cardia Carcinoma.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is WNK1.

 UniProtKB/Swiss-Prot for WNK2 Gene